For project administrators only

-- If you have other datasets in your LDM, decide whether you want to create a relation between the newly added dataset and any other dataset in your LDM.
+- If you have other datasets in your LDM, decide whether you want to create a relationship between the newly added dataset and any other dataset in your LDM.
 If yes, do so (see Update a Logical Data Model).

-The data has been uploaded to you workspace, and you can immediately start analyzing it.
+The data has been uploaded to your workspace, and you can immediately start analyzing it.
 To do so, click your username in the top right corner, and select Analyze data.
 You are redirected to Analytical Designer, where you can create insights from your data.
 For more information, see Create Insights.